NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 *Hi Sarah, thank you for reaching out.
 I understand you're experiencing an issue with the VPN.
 I’ll assist you with that right away.*

 - I introduce myself and explain my role.
+  *I'm Kizito from IT Support.
+I'll be helping you through this issue.*